 Choreography AS Conditioning [CASC] is exploring both, the notion of choreography as well as of conditioning, both in art-making as well as in society-making.

-of workshops, lectures, masterclasses and projects (collaborations of different departments at KASK) and eventually be brought together through a symposium in 2019.
+of workshops, lectures, masterclasses and projects (collaborations of different departments at KASK) and eventually were brought together through the symposium, ...
+Through Practices in the fall 2019.

 In March 2017 students worked with Julia Barrios de la Mora (choreographer), Julien Bruneau (choreographer / visual artist) & Martine Huvenne (researcher), Laetitia Gendre (visual artist) & Miriam Rohde (architect), attend a master class by Rudi Laermans (sociology / KU Leuven) or the reflection-sessions with Alex Arteaga (architecture, philosophy UDK Berlin), Adva Zakai (choreographer) and Heike Langsdorf (choreography, performance).